JackMa222/school_11at2/README.md

 # school_11at2
 This project is a simple racing game made for an assignment.
-It has fairly basic features and features 10 maps.
+It has fairly basic features and includes 10 maps.

 ## Setting up the project
 To run the project locally, follow these steps to create a virtual environment and install all required dependencies.